 Explore the mountains and villages of Transylvania and the Painted Monasteries of Bucovina on this unforgettable walking tour.
 Visit the legendary home of Count Dracula, the Carpathian Mountains, with their breathtaking alpine scenery, charming mountain villages and hospitable people.
-Piatra Craiului, meaning royal stone, is a dramatic limestone ridge which rises sharply from the forests and plains below, offering one of the most beautiful ridge walks in Europe.
+Piatra Craiului, meaning royal stone, is a dramatic limestone ridge, rising sharply from the forests and plains below, offering one of the most beautiful ridge walks in Europe.
 In these rural areas little has changed for centuries; you will see small summer lodges built for the hay harvest, sheep paths through forest and meadows, and shepherds riding on donkey carts.

 The second part of the tour will take you to the Painted Monasteries of Bucovina – one of the most unique cultural landscapes in Europe.
 Covered in brightly coloured frescoes dating from the 15th century, the eight painted churches are listed as UNESCO World Heritage Sites.
 Visiting them is an aesthetically pleasing experience, as well as one that will bring you closer to Romanian history, culture and traditions.
-Apart from being important places of worship, the churches have a strong link to the history of the area.
+Apart from being important places of worship, the churches have a strong link to the area’s history.
 They speak of the region’s troubled past, which involved many battles with invaders that jeopardised the community’s very existence.

 - Bran Castle – also known as Dracula’s Castle

 - The idyllic villages, shepherds’ huts and breathtaking views of the Piatra Craiului Mountains

 - The taste of the freshly made cheese prepared according to an ancient recipe

 - Moldoviţa Monastery and Prince Petru Rareş’ original throne

 - Suceviţa monastery with its exterior Ladder of Virtues fresco and the 32 steps to heaven